mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 * :py:func:`mlflow.metrics.answer_similarity`: Evaluate the similarity between ground truth and your LLM outputs.
 * :py:func:`mlflow.metrics.answer_correctness`: Evaluate the correctness level of your LLM outputs based on given context and ground truth.
+* :py:func:`mlflow.metrics.answer_relevance`: Evaluate the appropriateness and applicability of the output with respect to the input.
 * :py:func:`mlflow.metrics.faithfulness`: Evaluate the faithfulness of your LLM outputs.